blowonthepi/material_color_gen/README.md

-This package allows you to generate a MaterialColor from a Color, which useful when wanting to use a custom color for ThemeData.primarySwatch.
+This package allows you to generate a MaterialColor from a Color using Dart Extensions, which useful when wanting to use a custom color for ThemeData.primarySwatch.

 ## Features